 If the fear mongers win, your butterfly garden loses…and so do the butterflies!

-My beliefs are based on my personal experience as a gardener, and talking to other butterfly gardeners across North America.
+My beliefs are based on my personal experience as a gardener, and talking to other butterfly gardeners across North America who are willing to try new things in a climate-changing world.

 While ultra-controversial butterfly bush and tropical milkweed can have potential issues in some regions of North America, they are not killing off native plants in droves, nor are they decimating the monarch population.